 Profile vs Permission Set vs Permission Set Group: The Complete Salesforce Access Guide

-If "what's the difference between a Profile and a Permission Set?" still slows you down at architecture review, this article is for you.
-We'll establish a clean mental model in the first 30 seconds, then go deep on the patterns that actually matter for production orgs in 2026.
+If "what is the difference between a Profile and a [Permission Set](/terms/permission-set)?" still slows you down at architecture review, this article is for you.
+We will establish a clean mental model in the first thirty seconds, then go deep on the patterns that actually matter for production orgs in 2026.

 The mnemonic that ends the confusion